 Want to use a novel ML architecture, or load your own transfer learning models into Edge Impulse?
-Bring your own model!
+Create a custom learning block!
 This feature, which released during Imagine 2022, lets you bring any training pipeline into the Studio — whether written in PyTorch, Keras or scikit-learn — and then treat it like any of our built-in model types.
 So you can retrain with your own data, and deploy to every MCU or MPU under the sun with full hardware acceleration.

 Want to get started?
 We have end-to-end examples of doing this in Keras, PyTorch and scikit-learn.